 Fastned is establishing a rapid charging network across the UK, with ultra-rapid units being rolled out as part of the firm’s expansion.

-Access is via smartphone app or RFID card, and Fastned’s Autocharge system is able to automatically recognise the car – once registered – and start the charging process without any other input.
-Fastned is part of the Zap-Map Live data network.
+Access is via Zap-Pay, smartphone app or RFID card, and Fastned’s Autocharge system is able to automatically recognise the car – once registered – and start the charging process without any other input.
+Fastned is part of the Zap-Map Live data network as well as the Zap-Pay partner network.

 Fastned network costs